trema/testfirst-trema/iteration1/iteration1.md

 # Why Test First? ##############################################################

 * OpenFlow programming is complicated, because it's a sort of distributed programming
-* Unit-testing is helpful expecially for such complicated problem
+* Unit-testing is helpful expecially for such a complicated problem
 * Rubyists love tests and are used to it well
 * => Trema offers the OpenFlow extension of RSpec (explained later)